ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 ##### Connection reliability
 As well as being low bandwidth high latency these connections are often not reliable and can be lost entirely for periods of time.
 Many of the locations in retail, travel, and food service have been around much longer than high speed networking and they don’t have the quality of Infrastructure in the location.
-This can be a major problem for customers he want to use experiences, redeem rewards, pay their check, etc. and can't.
+This can be a major problem for customers who want to use experiences, redeem rewards, pay their check, etc. and can't.

-Oftentimes one of the benefits of these experiences to the business is that they enable them to reduce or reallocate stuffing, when the infrastructure is down they can't do this and the unreliability prevents them from realizing their cost savings.
+Oftentimes one of the benefits of these experiences to the business is that they enable them to reduce or reallocate stuffing, when the infrastructure is down, they can't do this, and the unreliability prevents them from realizing their cost savings.

 #### Solving these problems